'Plan for the future, because that is where you are going to spend the rest of your life'.

 2. They will only want to invest in a profit making concern, so anything you can do to add profit to the bottom-line is critical.
 Eliminate as many unnecessary costs as you can to increase the profit of the business.

 3. 3.
-Insure that you stated objectives for taking on an investor (s) matches your business objectives.
+Ensure that you have stated objectives for taking on an investor (s) matches your business objectives.

 4. Have a well-laid out business plan that reflects a new strategy to grow the business with additional funding